 For me at least the Matrix trilogy was an absolute masterpiece in film, let alone Sci-fi and relentlessly features in my top choices for favourite films.
 Quite apart from other characters we will meet along the line, it's Trinity in the original Matrix (1999) film that steals the show.
 Dressed in to-kill black leather, she can fly helicopters, ride bikes and wield guns like no-one else can.
 Add to that her dazzling martial arts skills (remember her ability to hover in mid-air?), and you've got pretty much all the ingredients for a femme fatale.

+Twenty two years on from the original film, Star Wars: Episode 1- The Phantom Menace (1999) introduced us to a whole new world of adventure, and, more importantly, exciting female characters.
 Lets start with Amidala/Padme.
 First we have the very regal and diplomatic Queen Amidala, full of fancy costumes and make-up that would be sufficient for a clown convention.
 Then we have the early Padme - the servant, but also the queen in disguise.
-Later in the trilogy of the new era, we have her clad in tight white as a freedom fighter with a laser gun at her disposal.
+Later in the trilogy of the new era, we have her as a freedom fighter with a laser gun at her disposal.
 Natalie Portman was only 16 when she was asked to play the role, after 200 different actresses were auditioned, and 18 when the first film was released, which was hard to believe considering her awesome performances, particularly in the earlier films, that made Amidala such a plausible character.
-I can't make my mind up which persona was the sexiest so lets have a few images to drool over...
+(I may do a special on Star Wars, so watch this space...)

 Now - I never knew that Kiera Knightly starred as Amidala's decoy double, Sabe!
 I thought it was a clever CG trick - but no - she REALLY did play her, but her role was kept a secret so that the audiences would not know of the decoy, and so she too must get a mention.